 - Keep a list of Emergency Contacts 203KB PDF handy.

 - Put together an Emergency Kit 238KB PDF, including a battery-powered radio, torch and spare batteries.

 - Check your insurance policy is current and covers you for flood damage.

-The highest rainfall in South Australia occurs in the winter months but floods can occur at any time.
-Flooding can be caused by rivers, stormwater, dam release or a high tide combined with a storm surge on the coast.
+The highest rainfall in South Australia occurs in the winter months, but floods can occur at any time.
+Flooding can be caused by rivers, stormwater, a dam release or a high tide combined with a storm surge along the coast.